 Box 8.
 Shows OID on a U.S. Treasury obligation for the part of the year you owned it.
-Report this amount as interest income tax return, and see Pub.
+Report this amount as interest income on your federal income tax return, and see Pub.
 1212 to figure any appropriate adjustments to this amount.
 This OID is exempt from state and local income taxes and is not included in box 1.
 See the instructions above for a covered security acquired with acquisition premium.
 If the number in this box is negative, it represents a deflation adjustment.
 See Pub.
-550 for further information on accounting for this amortize bond premium under section 171.
-If an amount is reported in this box, see the Instructions for Schedule B (Form 1040 or 1040-SR).
-If an amount is not reported in this box for a taxable covered security acquired at a premium and the payer is reporting premium amortization, the payer has reported a net amount of interest in box 2.
-If the amount in this box is greater than the amount of interest paid on the covered security, see Regulations section 1.171-2(a)(4).
+550 for further information on accounting for this adjustment.